javier-marroquin/redgadgets/_posts/2016-09-02-movie-mistakes.md

 img: ulidavaru-kandanthe-movie-mistake.jpg
 ---

-The cost of giving attention to details is finding mistakes in a movie.
+The cost of giving attention to details is finding mistakes in a movie and ruining the experience.
 I can assure that for the modern educated class, small mistakes do matter.
 At this point, this class isn't huge but soon it will be.

 Not so long ago I was so naive that I used to believe all the stunts pulled off by Indian movie stars.
 I was dumbstruck when a [Telugu actor broke stone pillars](https://youtu.be/EmJQABJ7sUk?t=282){: target="_blank"} with his bare hand! **Newtons third law of motion** states that